 Financial ratios are used to understand the current standing of a company, the strength and weakness, and the potentiality of a business organization.

 Managers calculate financial ratios to make an effective decision.
 For an example, looking at the working capital ratio, a manager can understand the working capital efficiency of the business.
 When measuring the potentiality of a company, a financial analyst often compares the ratio of one company with the industry average.
 They take all the companies from the same industry and make an average and then compare it with the chosen companies.
-Financial ratio analysis adds great value to conduct the banking business.
+RA adds great value to conduct the banking business.
 For an example, the asset utilization ratio tells a manager if the employed assets are being utilized properly or not.

-Source of Data for Financial Ratio Analysis
+Source of Data for Conducting Analysis

 Financial information is very important for calculating financial ratios.
 It must be collected from reliable source.
 These are publicly available information.
 The major source of collecting data for financial analysis is financial statements.
 The values are taken from the income statement, balance sheet, cash flow statement, and retained earnings statement.